fgsect/concealed_ilwe/README.md

 # Installation/Usage
 The experiment was originally run with [Mosek](https://www.mosek.com/) as a solver.
 This solver is commercial, but offers free academic licences.
-We included a version with free solvers, that may yields slightly different results.
+We included a version with free solvers, that may yield slightly different results.

 ## Docker
 * OPTIONAL: ensure that your Mosek licence is in the folder `~/mosek`, or adjust the `docker-compose.yml`
-* call `docker compose up --build -d` to start/resume the large scale experiment for NIST-level 2 Note that this takes SEVERAL DAYS to finish.
+* Call `docker compose up --build -d` to start/resume the large scale experiment for NIST-level 2.
+  Note that this takes SEVERAL DAYS to finish.
-* call `docker compose down` to stop/interrupt the experiment
+* Call `docker compose down` to stop/interrupt the experiment.
-* at the end, the folder `data` contains a database with the results and a PDF with the plot
+* At the end, the folder `data` contains a database with the results and a PDF with the plot.
-* to run the experiment for other NIST-levels, change `NIST_LEVEL = 2` in `regression.py`
+* To run the experiment for other NIST-levels, change `NIST_LEVEL = 2` in `regression.py`
-* to manually use the code, enter the docker container via `docker compose exec regression bash` and just execute the code as desired
+* To manually use the code, enter the docker container via `docker compose exec regression bash` and just execute the code as desired.

 ## Locally
-* install the requirements with any package manager you like.
+* Install the requirements with any package manager you like.
-* run `demo.py` with the desired parameters
+* Run `demo.py` with the desired parameters
-  * `python3 demo.py --p 0.07 --m 404` crates 404 equations with a contamination rate of 0.07.
+  * `python3 demo.py --p 0.07 --m 404`
+  creates 404 equations with a contamination rate of 0.07.
     It calls all regressions methods and prints the results.
-  * `python3 demo.py --all` starts the full-scale experiment and plots the result.
+  * `python3 demo.py --all`
+  starts the full-scale experiment and plots the result.
     Note that this takes SEVERAL DAYS to finish.

 # Included Methods